cloudwatt/applications/bundle-jessie-strongswan/README_EN.md

 ![Strongswan logo](img/strongswan.png)

 StrongSwan is an implementation of IPSec protocol under the GPL license.
-He was born by a fork of the FreeS/WAN project.
-The project was launched in 2005 with the goal of building a stable platform IPSec with X.509 extension.
+It was born by a fork of the FreeS/WAN project.
+The project was launched in 2005 with the goal of building a stable IPSec platform with X.509 extension.

-What we will see in this episode will allow you to set up an IPSec tunnel with a minium of steps in order to have a secure and authenticated tunnel to an external area to the Cloudwatt platform.
+What we will see in this episode will allow you to set up an IPSec tunnel with a minimum of steps in order to get a secure and authenticated tunnel to an external area of the Cloudwatt platform.

 ## Preparations